alastairhm/alpine-doku/README.md

 ## Data Persistence

+You can use volume mounts to persist your data outside the container for example

+docker run --name "my-wiki" -d -p 80:80 -v $(pwd)/data:/var/doku/data -v $(pwd)/conf:/var/doku/conf alastairhm/alpine-doku

+this will create the data/ conf directories in your local directory.

-An issue with file permissions when using the volume mounts so;
+There is An issue with file permissions when using the volume mounts on a Mac so;

 ### Backup